 Through a long established network in France and in the Med Worms Services Maritimes offers a strong expertise together with a unique command of logistics 24/24 throughout the year.

-Acquired by the Worms and Barnaud families in June 1998, Worms Services Maritimes’ origin relates to the shipping business in which Maison Worms got involved in the late 1840s.
+Owned by an heir of the WORMS family, Worms Services Maritimes’ origin relates to the shipping business in which Maison Worms got involved in the late 1840s.

 Hypolite Worms (1801-1877), as founder of Maison Worms that bears his name, embarks in the international trade of English coal.
 In order to charter the ships to carry the ore out of the U K and prevent them from returning empty, the French and British branches were called upon to offer their services as shipping agents.